 “Everybody thought, ‘(Oh) you don’t need that,’” Feldman says.

 In this case, the policy paid for funeral costs and helped set up a nonprofit foundation to help people get treatment for epilepsy.

 Feldman says he got policies on his children and grandchildren as soon as they were born.
-And he used the cash value from a policy that his father gave him to purchase his first home.
+He also used the cash value from a policy that his father gave him to purchase his first home.

 Life insurance for seniors

 These policies are usually called funeral expense or final expense policies.
 They usually have a death benefit under $20,000 and typically are for people 50 to 80 years old.
-These types of whole life policies may not have medical exams, and they might not ask health questions.
+The different types of life insurance for whole life policies may not have medical exams, and they might not ask health questions.

 The low death benefit is meant to cover expenses that a family would incur for a burial or funeral.
-Be aware that these policies may have a limited death benefit during the first two years.
+These policies may have a limited death benefit during the first two years.

 How much life insurance do you need?

 Getting the right amount of life insurance is important so that if something happens to you, your family is adequately covered.
 Bankrate’s life insurance calculator can help you figure out the amount of life insurance you should get.